-Note: Click on caption to see images in larger size.
+Note: Click on caption to see image at higher resolution

 Abstract art uses color, shape and line to create a pleasing image.
 That image may or may not represent something real.
 In photography, you arrive at the result through a different route.
 You find a candidate and create a composition that emphasizes the pattern created by the color, shape and/or line over the subject itself.

 I am a primarily a landscape photographer.
 As I progressed and learned more about that art, I became fascinated with the questions about how a scene evolved; what processes shaped it in the past and what processes are shaping it today.
 As I observed, I began to see the patterns and to understand how to recognize the effects of the wind, water and tectonic events that influenced it.
 I also began to see how the patterns repeated themselves in different ways in different objects.
 It is those patterns that often make a wonderful abstract image.

 On a recent cross-country trip, we flew over the high plains of Kansas and the foothills and peaks of the Rocky Mountains.
 In many places the snowpack was broken; ice and snow lay in the crevices where snowmelt flows, while the remaining surfaces were clear.
 I was struck by the patterns that I saw.
 Erosion created patterns like those of a bush branching or leaves branching on a stem.
 In one spot, I saw a fish backbone with its tiny ribs extended.
 Using my trusty phone camera, through an airplane window, I created some abstracts from the landscapes I love.

 I hope you enjoy these images.
 Reflect on the patterns – what do you see?

 Note: Click on Caption to see larger, higher resolution image